shakacode/shakacode-website/README.md

 ## ShakaCode Website
-This is an In Progress ShakaCode Website.
+This is the ShakaCode Website, http://www.shakacode.com

 ## Dependencies to build
 1. Bower: `npm install -g bower`